bearworks/URPSeaCloudFog/README.md

 ![](./Image/URPSeaCloudFog4.png)

-There is a Unlit shadergraph currently that uses AtmosFogNode (as the cube material in above figure) in this repository.
+There is an Unlit shadergraph currently that uses AtmosFogNode (as the cube material in above figure) in this repository.

 Reference:
 http://advances.realtimerendering.com/s2017/DecimaSiggraph2017.pdf